If you’re looking to venture into the world of business, check out this list first!

 If revenue is $1m and it cost you $1.1m in expenses to get there then how impressive in the revenue number if you’re losing money.

 This book is great for seasoned pros or folks just starting out.
 This book helps people understand what makes their work inspirational, innovative, and influential.

 Simon has a TED talk video that details some of this book that has been viewed by millions.
 Most businesses can explain what they do, they can explain how they are different, but few can articulate why they are in their chosen industry.

-If you are starting off as an entrepreneur, you need to know why you want to do what you want to do and that will simply everything around you to drive you to success.
+If you are starting off as an entrepreneur, you need to know why you want to do what you want to do, and that will simplify everything around you to drive you to success.

 Although this suggestion may not be the first entrepreneurial book that comes to mind for most, I find this book valuable for a few critical reasons.

 The Art of Doing Nothing is a book that focuses on how to make time for yourself, slow down, take control of your happiness, and savor the special moments in our lives.

 Most aspiring entrepreneurs are pushing themselves around the clock and sacrificing their happiness and relationships in search of success.
 To truly become a successful entrepreneur, one must learn work-life balance and discover true happiness.

 If you struggle to have a successful personal life, it will be especially difficult to create a thriving entrepreneurial career.
 Aspiring entrepreneurs must discover how to enjoy simple moments in their lives, detach from the surplus of distractions and achieve internal happiness.

 The Tipping Point is a book that highlights how ideas start to spread like wildfire.